What is COVID-19?

 What if I Care For or Live With a Cancer Patient?

 If you are caring for or living with someone with cancer, do your best to keep them from getting the virus.
 Follow the steps to protect yourself listed above.
 If you become sick yourself, call your doctor to see what more you should do to protect your loved one.
 If you work, you can continue to do so.
-Be sure to practice social distancing
+Be sure to wash your hands, wear a mask, and practice social distancing

 at your workplace.